All of us need hope. To see brightness in dark times. But how do we find hope?

 “Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit.”—Romans 15:13

-Once we understand that God is the ultimate giver of hope and that we are to put our own hope in Him—fixing our eyes and faith on Him, no matter our earthly circumstances—then we are able to use that hope in our lives.
-In the lives of others.
+Once we understand that God is the ultimate giver of hope and that we are to put our hope in Him—fixing our eyes and faith on Him, no matter our earthly circumstances—then we are able to use that hope.
+In our lives, and in the lives of those around us by giving hope to others.

-Jeremiah 29:11 is perhaps one of the most famous scriptures regarding hope and God’s plans for us… “For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope.”
+Jeremiah 29:11 is a well-known verse regarding hope and God’s plans for us… “For I know the thoughts that I think toward you, says the Lord, thoughts of peace and not of evil, to give you a future and a hope.”

 God desires good for ALL His creation.
 From the least to the greatest; the most loyal to the least.